-Retaining only the interpreter model additionally provides a compression of the predictor and can be relevant when frugality is at stake.
-Further works will investigate this direction and the enforcement of additional constraints on attribute functions to encourage invariance under various transformations.
+FLINT is a novel framework for learning a predictor network and its interpreter network with 362 dedicated losses.
+A potential attractive use consists in retaining only the interpreter model as the final interpretable prediction model of reduced complexity.
+Further works will investigate this direction 363 and the enforcement of additional constraints on attribute functions to encourage invariance under 364 various transformations.
 Eventually FLINT can be extended to other tasks or modalities other than images in particular by adapting the design of attributes and the pipeline to understand them.